-A12: Welfare Considerations for Cephalopods Track(s): Oversight of Non-Typical Animals and Situations: Animal Well-Being and the 3Rs The use of cephalopods in research is a growing field.
+A12: Welfare Considerations for Cephalopods Track(s): Oversight of Non-Typical Animals and Situations; Animal Well-Being and the 3Rs The use of cephalopods in research is a growing field.
 Europeans have already enacted guidance, and NIH OLAW is proposing guidance for their humane use.
-In this session, an overview of research uses and welfare considerations for cephalopods will be discussed, along with the areas in which IACUCs should focus their reviews of cephalopod research proposals.
+In this session, an overview of research uses and welfare considerations for cephalopods will be discussed, along with the areas in which IACUCs should focus their reviews o cephalopod research proposals.
 Learning Objectives:

-·Identify unique attributes of cephalopods and common research uses •Provide IACUC members with tools to effectively review areas of concern in cephalopod research proposals Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; IACUC Members, Chairs, and Vice Chairs; Laboratory Animal and Veterinary Staff; Researchers and Research Staff A13: IACUC SOS!
+·Identify unique attributes of cephalopods and common research uses •Discuss welfare considerations relative to cephalopods •Provide IACUC members with tools to effectively review areas of concern in cephalopod research proposals Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; IACUC Members, Chairs, and Vice Chairs; Laboratory Animal and Veterinary Staff; Researchers and Research Staff A13: IACUC SOS!
 Evaluating Difficult Protocols By Optimizing Your Review Toolkit Track(s): IACUC Review; ACU/IACUC Program Management and Administration Evaluating certain protocols can be challenging.
 This session aims to streamline and improve the quality of IACUC review by optimizing a review toolkit (e.g., ad hocs, pilot studies, etc.).
 Speakers will also discuss how to handle funded protocols that don't align with institutional goals, and how to streamline development, review, and updates to local performance standards and SOPs.
 Learning Objectives:

-•Discuss challenging IACUC protocols (e.g., those where animal impacts are poorly characterized, those where there is limited expertise with the procedures and/or species, those where the risk/benefit analysis produces unclear results, and those where there are institutional concerns with perception or risk) •Review resources and approaches the IACUC can use to effectively evaluate, and monitor these activities (e.g., use of ad hocs, pilot projects, development/use of performance standards, and development/evaluation of SOPs and institutional policies) •Develop strategies to streamline use of these approaches and promote buy-in from investigators and institutional leadership Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; Compliance Personnel; IACUC Members, Chairs, and Vice Chairs A14: A Dialogue with AAALAC Track(s): A Dialogue with the Feds AAALAC International is a voluntary accrediting organization that enhances the quality of research, teaching, and testing by promoting humane, responsible animal care and use.
-It provides advice and independent assessments to participating institutions and accredits those that meet or exceed applicable standards.
-This session will provide an opportunity to hear from AAALAC International staff on programmatic updates and to ask questions.
-Learning Objectives:

-•Review the process of achieving or maintaining AAALAC accreditation - ·Discuss AAALAC's approach to cutting edge issues in animal care and use - •Outline the most frequent identified findings during site visits •Ask questions of AAALAC International representatives Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; IACUC Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; QA/QI Professionals; Compliance Personnel A15: Openness about Animal Research: Why and How to Share What We Do Track(s): Communication With the Public The prevalence of misinformation about research involving nonhuman animals, combined with the lack of access to honest and reliable resources, undermines and threatens this important work.
+•Discuss challenging IACUC protocols (e.g., those where animal impacts are poorly characterized, those where there is limited expertise with the procedures and/or species, those where the risk/benefit analysis produces unclear results, and those where there are institutional concerns with perception or risk) •Review resources and approaches the IACUC can use to effectively evaluate, and monitor these activities (e.g., use of ad hocs, pilot projects, development/use of performance standards, and development/evaluation of SOPs and institutional policies) •Develop strategies to streamline use of these approaches and promote buy-in from investigators and institutional leadership Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; Compliance Personnel; IACUC Members, Chairs, and Vice Chairs A14: AAALAC International Update Track(s): A Dialogue with the Feds This session will provide an overview of the current AAALAC International organizational structure, activities, recent site visit trends and data, and organizational initiatives.
+It will include an update on the Committee on Accreditation Standards (CAS), which has been charged with reviewing selected areas of the AAALAC Primary Standards.
+Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; IACUC Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; QA/QI Professionals; Compliance Personnel A15: Openness about Animal Research: Why and How to Share What We Do Track(s): Communication With the Public The prevalence of misinformation about research involving nonhuman animals, combined with the lack of access to honest and reliable resources, undermines and threatens this important work.
 This session will take a broad look at why it's important to be open about the use of nonhuman animals in research, what openness might look like, and how to take the first step.
 Learning Objectives:

-•Review the current landscape around openness about nonhuman animal research, including the US Animal Research Openness Initiative •Understand why openness about nonhuman animal research is important, including the positive impacts on morale, public support, and administrative burden Discuss strategies to increase openness at the institutional level and get buy-in from leadership Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; Compliance Personnel; Laboratory Animal and Veterinary Staff; ACUC Members, Chairs, and Vice Chairs; Public Relations Professionals; Research Program Leadership and Institutional Officials
+•Review the current landscape around openness about nonhuman animal research, including the US Animal Research Openness Initiative •Understand why openness about nonhuman animal research is important, including the positive impacts on morale, public support, and administrative burden •Discuss strategies to increase openness at the institutional level and get buy-in from leadership Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; Compliance Personnel; Laboratory Animal and Veterinary Staff; ACUC Members, Chairs, and Vice Chairs; Public Relations Professionals; Research Program Leadership and Institutional Officials